Be ready to have your mind blown: in Naples, the word “pizza” doesn’t always mean the same kind of food.

 “[pizza] consists essentially of a large round cake, half a centimeter thick, made with leavened bread dough […] topped by several ingredients”.

 Pizza was nothing unseen at the time, but it was still a Neapolitan specialty, and not yet widespread in Italy.
 The rapid development of pizzerias throughout the country happened after the Second World War.
-At the same time, the same thing happened in the United States, thanks to the Allied soldiers that had been to Naples and tasted the product.
+At the same time, the same thing happened in the United States, supposedly (but debated) thanks to the Allied soldiers that had been to Naples and tasted the product, bringing with them the recipe back to their motherland.

 But we know that pizza was nothing new even in the US, and it was already a thing since the beginning of the 1900s.
 Immigrants from Naples had started to reproduce their traditional food, replacing wood with coal inside the oven, and working with the ingredients they found there.